The Bishop's Stortford High School

 The Bishop's Stortford High School (often abbreviated to TBSHS) is a comprehensive secondary school, with a coeducational sixth form, in Bishop's Stortford, Hertfordshire, England.
-The school admits boys aged 11 to 16 in the first five forms, with a mixed sixth form of boys and girls aged 16 to 18.
+The school admits boys aged 11 to 16 in the first five years, with a mixed sixth form of boys and girls aged 16 to 18.
 The school has specialisms in Mathematics and Computing, focusing on these areas as well as music, drama and sport, possessing state-of-the-art in-house computing facilities and providing assistance to local schools in this area.
-The current Headmaster, Mr D Reeve, was appointed in January 2014.
+The current Headmaster, Mr D. Reeve, was appointed in January 2014.

+In September 2024, the school moved to an all new purpose-built site on the nearby new development, St. James' Park from its original site at London Road.
+After a delayed start to term the school officially welcomed the first students on Friday 6 September 2024.

 History

-From the 1980s onwards the school extensively added to its original buildings; a dedicated Sixth Form Centre was built and the Turing Suite (an extensive computing and ICT facility, named after Alan Turing) was constructed.
+The school first opened in the 1950's as Bishops Stortford Secondary Modern.
+From the 1980s onwards the school extensively added to its original buildings under the then headmaster Ian Shaw; a dedicated Sixth Form Centre was built and the Turing Suite (an extensive computing and ICT facility, named after Alan Turing) was constructed.
 A drama studio named 'Broadway' and an on-site sports pavilion were also added to the school, in addition to the set of playing fields at Jobber's Wood.
-The school site also has 'Newton', a combined Design technology, Science and Languages block named after Sir Isaac Newton, which opened in 1995.
+The school also opened 'Newton', a combined Design technology, Science and Languages block named after Sir Isaac Newton, in 1995.

+After two decades of planning, in October 2021 the new school development started on the new site at St. James' Park.
+The original plan in place was for the school to be completed by November 2022 and opening in January 2023.
+With continuous delays, the school 'topped out' in October 2023 and finally opened on 6 September 2024.

 Awards and recognition

 Former Deputy Head Paul Noble was recognised as a regional winner in the 2000 BT Award for Most Creative Use of ICT – Secondary.

 In 2003, two students from the school were national champions in the English-Speaking Union's Public Speaking Competition, winning the English national final out of a field of 500 schools.
-In the faceoff of the English, Irish, Scottish and Welsh national tournaments, Nick Devlin and Richard Goodman of The Bishop's Stortford High School were selected as champions and were awarded the Silver Mace.

 A student from the school was a member of the four-person English team at the 15th World Schools Debating Championships in Lima, Peru.

-On 5 November 2007 the school won the Becta award for ICT Excellence in Leadership and Management.
-The school was described as a "successful all-boys school".
+In 2024, the school represented the UK internationally in the International Mathematical Modeling Challenge.